thecodedynamicsdev/payspot/privacy-policy.md

 •	We may use the Personal Information in any other manner that we may deem fit, in compliance to the applicable laws.
 We may also disclose Personal Information, in good faith, wherein the access, use, preservation or disclosure of such information is reasonably necessary to (a) satisfy any applicable law, regulation, legal process or enforceable governmental request, (b) enforce applicable Terms, including investigation of potential violations thereof, (c) detect, prevent, or otherwise address fraud, security or technical issues, or (d) protect us against imminent harm to our rights, property or safety, or as permitted by law or (e) in order to showcase the Company outreach and business portfolio, its scope and business volume to potential investors.
 •	If you sign up to receive email newsletters or promotional materials from us, we will use the information you give us to provide the communications you have requested.
 You can cancel email newsletters or promotional materials by selecting unsubscribe at the bottom of such communication.
 If you no longer wish to receive push notifications, you may turn them off at your device level.

-*Security of Your Personal Information*
+**Security of Your Personal Information**

 •	We endeavour to take appropriate physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access to your Personal Information and to maintain data security.
 These safeguards take into account the sensitivity of the Personal Information that we collect, process and store and the current state of technology.
 We follow generally accepted industry standards to protect the Personal Information submitted to us, both during transmission and once we receive it.
 •	We host our product in a secure server environment that uses firewalls and other advanced technology to prevent interference or access from outside intruders.
 However, no method of transmission over the Internet or via mobile device, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee its absolute security.
 •	We assume no liability or responsibility for disclosure of your information due to errors in transmission, unauthorized third-party access, or other causes beyond our control.
 You play an important role in keeping your Personal Information secure.
 You should not share your user name, password, or other security information with anyone.
 If we receive instructions using your user name and password, we will consider that you have authorized the instructions.
-You using the PAYSPOT APP and accessing the Services provided by the Company shall mean that you have agreed to the terms of this Policy and no such separate agreement is required from your end.
+You using the **PAYSPOT TABLET** and accessing the Services provided by the Company shall mean that you have agreed to the terms of this Policy and no such separate agreement is required from your end.
 •	You acknowledge that we shall not be liable to you under any circumstances for any direct, indirect, punitive, incidental, special or consequential damages that result from or arise out of, or a breach or, or compromise of registration of your account with us and/or your ability or inability to use your account.

-*Retention of Personal Information*
+**Retention of Personal Information**

 •	Your personal data will not be kept for longer than is necessary to fulfil the specific purposes outlined in this Privacy Policy, and to allow Us to comply with relevant legal requirements.
 •	Any data We do hold onto will be anonymous.
 Any personally identifiable information such as Your name, address, date of birth and telephone number will be deleted after a period of 10 years from the termination of Services.
 •	The rest of the data is therefore anonymous and will be used to analyse general market and website trends but without an identifiable personal information.

-*Transfer of Data*
+**Transfer of Data**

 •	We may transfer to, and store the data we collect about you in, countries other than the country in which the data was originally collected, including Singapore.
 Those countries may not have the same data protection laws as the country in which you provided the data.
 When we transfer your data to other countries, we will protect the data as described in this Privacy Policy and comply with applicable legal requirements providing adequate protection for the transfer of data to countries outside the European Economic Area (“EEA”) and outside the United Kingdom.
 •	If you are located in the EEA or the United Kingdom, we will only transfer your personal data if:
 1.	the country to which the personal data will be transferred has been granted a European Commission adequacy decision; or
 2.	we have put in place appropriate safeguards in respect of the transfer, for example we have entered into EU standard contractual clauses and required additional safeguards with the recipient, or the recipient is a party to binding corporate rules approved by an EU or UK supervisory authority.

-*Transfer of information to Third Parties*
+**Transfer of information to Third Parties**

-•	You understand that the PAYSPOT APP not only provides Services directly from the Company, it also provides certain Services through API integration of certain third party service providers.
+•	You understand that the **PAYSPOT TABLET** not only provides Services directly from the Company, it also provides certain Services through API integration of certain third party service providers.
-•	You agree and acknowledge that we shall appoint certain third party vendors and service providers to provide such services in the PAYSPOT APP or facilitate the provision of Services in the PAYSPOT APP.
-Whenever the PAYSPOT APP redirects you to the platforms / apps owned by such third party service providers, such third party service providers shall have access to your Personal Information, which may be recorded by such third party service providers as required under the applicable law.
-When you agree to use the PAYSPOT APP and subscribe to the Services provided by the Company through the PAYSPOT APP, you understand and acknowledge that there are third party vendors involved in the marketplace services and you agree to accept the privacy policy provided on the website or apps or platforms of such third party vendors.
+•	You agree and acknowledge that we shall appoint certain third party vendors and service providers to provide such services in the **PAYSPOT TABLET** or facilitate the provision of Services in the **PAYSPOT TABLET**.
+Whenever the **PAYSPOT TABLET** redirects you to the platforms / apps owned by such third party service providers, such third party service providers shall have access to your Personal Information, which may be recorded by such third party service providers as required under the applicable law.
+When you agree to use the **PAYSPOT TABLET** and subscribe to the Services provided by the Company through the **PAYSPOT TABLET**, you understand and acknowledge that there are third party vendors involved in the marketplace services and you agree to accept the privacy policy provided on the website or apps or platforms of such third party vendors.
 Further, we shall not have any access to such personal information recorded by the third party service providers and thus we shall not be held liable for any breach of confidentiality obligations by any third party service providers.
 We are not aware of the modus operandi of such third party vendors individually.
 It is your duty to study and understand the privacy terms of such third party sites.
 •	The types of third parties we may share elements of your personal data with include, but are not limited to:
 1.	payment processors engaged by Us to securely store or handle payments information, such as credit or debit card details, required for facilitating the delivery of Services;
 2.	providers of data aggregation and analytics software services that enable us to effectively monitor and optimise the delivery of our services;
 3.	providers of software platforms that assist Us in communicating or providing customer support services to You - for example, We manage and respond to any messages You send to Us via Our help centre using a third party communications management tool;
 4.	providers of online cloud storage services and other essential IT support services.

-*Third Party links*
+**Third Party links**

 •	The Services may also contain links to third-party websites.
 Your use of these features may result in the collection, processing or sharing of information about you, depending on the feature.
 Please be aware that we are not responsible for the content or privacy practices of other websites or services which may be linked on our services.
 •	We do not endorse or make any representations about third-party websites or services.
 •	Our Privacy Policy does not cover the information you choose to provide to or that is collected by these third parties.
 •	We strongly encourage you to read such third parties’ privacy policies
-•	Such third party service providers may use cookies and those cookies may collect certain information and may be stored on your device when you visit our app or any other PAYSPOT APP.
+•	Such third party service providers may use cookies and those cookies may collect certain information and may be stored on your device when you visit our app or any other **PAYSPOT TABLET**.

-*Updating, Modifying and Deletion of Information*
+**Updating, Modifying and Deletion of Information**

-•	You can update or modify or delete your Personal Information that is provided by you at the time of registration on our PAYSPOT APP by accessing your account in such platforms.
+•	You can update or modify or delete your Personal Information that is provided by you at the time of registration on our **PAYSPOT TABLET** by accessing your account in such platforms.
 •	To delete your account, You can email us at legal@payspot.app.
 •	Upon cancellation or termination of your account/subscription, we reserve the right to retain Personal Information as may be required to comply with legal obligations or our business model for a limited period, until such time we have the necessity to store your Personal Information.

-*Changes to Privacy Policy*
+**Changes to Privacy Policy**

 •	We reserve the right to amend or revise this Privacy Policy from time to time to reflect changes in the law, our data collection and use practices, the features of our Services, or advances in technology.
 Please check this page periodically for such revisions and amendments.
 Any changes to this Privacy Policy, shall be posted in this same URL.
-It is your obligation as the user of the PAYSPOT APP to review the changes carefully.
-Your continued use of the Services and access of the PAYSPOT APP following the posting of changes to this Privacy Policy shall constitute your consent and acceptance of those changes.
+It is your obligation as the user of the **PAYSPOT TABLET** to review the changes carefully.
+Your continued use of the Services and access of the **PAYSPOT TABLET** following the posting of changes to this Privacy Policy shall constitute your consent and acceptance of those changes.

-*Governing Law:*
+**Governing Law:**

 •	This Privacy Policy shall be governed by the laws of India and courts in Cochin, Kerala, shall have exclusive jurisdiction over any matter arising out of this Privacy Policy
 •	Grievance Redressal